• Skip to main content

 But saying nonsensical shit like “the price is too high” or “it's a bubble” just makes it obvious that you haven't done your homework.

 The smartest criticisms of bitcoin come from long-time bitcoiners who are able to witness its shortcomings first hand.
-What I think is interesting is that they often are able to offer an array of potential solutions, instead of declaring the problem “unsolvable” and the bitcoin project dead.
-A common refrain I hear is that with enough time and brainpower dedicated to the problem, it's solvable.
+The funny thing about the best critics of bitcoin is that they still hold bitcoin.
+What’s more, they are able to offer an array of potential solutions, instead of declaring the problem unsolvable and the bitcoin project dead.

-It's really quite rare to find someone who has a deep understanding of how bitcoin works and why it's important, yet still is unable to believe it can succeed.
-And even those guys probably hold a little bitcoin, just in case.
+It’s really quite rare to find someone who has a deep understanding of how bitcoin works and why it’s important, yet still is unable to believe it can succeed.
+Even those guys probably hold a little bitcoin, just in case.

 These days, most of what I see is bitcoin obituaries created as clickbait to create engagement on social media for ad revenue.
 If you're worried about the future of bitcoin, read what bitcoiners are worried about, because the nocoiners are out of the loop.